vhive-serverless/vHive/docs/quickstart_guide.md

 ```

 ## IV.
 Deploying and Invoking Functions in vHive
+This section is only for synchronous (i.e., Knative Serving) functions.
+Please refer to [Adding Benchmarks to vHive/Knative and Stock Knative](benchmarking/adding_benchmarks_guide.md) for the asynchronous (i.e., Knative Eventing) case and more details about both.

 ### 1. Deploy Functions
 **On the master node**, execute the following instructions below using **bash**: